NG-ZORRO/ng-zorro-antd/components/popover/doc/index.en-US.md

 | `[nzPopoverTrigger]` | Popover trigger mode.
 If set to `null` it would not be triggered | `'click' \| 'focus' \| 'hover' \| null` | `'hover'` |
 | `[nzPopoverPlacement]` | The position of the popover relative to the target | `'top' \| 'left' \| 'right' \| 'bottom' \| 'topLeft' \| 'topRight' \| 'bottomLeft' \| 'bottomRight' \| 'leftTop' \| 'leftBottom' \| 'rightTop' \| 'rightBottom'` | `'top'` |

-> From version 8.2.0, API without prefix above, e.g `nzTitle` is deprecated, please upgrade as soon as possible.

 Consult [Tooltip's documentation](/components/tooltip/en#api) to find more APIs.